SamSJackson/Level4-Proj/agendas/meeting_17_10_23.md

 ### Next Meeting Goals

-- Things to do for next meeting
+- I need to research potential paraphrasing models - this has not been done yet.